-Example 2: Fuzzy $PH_i$ of $st_1$ for i=1, j=1is calculated by using Equation 11 is as follows:
+Example 2: Fuzzy PH_i of st_1 for i=1, j=1 is calculated by using Equation 11 is as follows:

-Example 3: Crisp value $SH_1$ of $St_1$ is calculated by make use of Equation 2 is as follows:
+Example 3: Crisp value SH_1 of st_1 is calculated by make use of Equation 2 is as follows:

 Step- 4: By using Equations 12,13 and 14 the relative significance of the stocks is procured.
-The coefficient $\lambda$ is assumed to be 1/2 under the third pooling strategy.
-This

-Stock portfolio selection using a new decision-making approach based on the integration... value of $\lambda$ is the middle most value between 0 and 1 and decision makers generally consider this value.
+The coefficient λ is assumed to be 1/2 under the third pooling strategy.
+This value of λ is the middle most value between 0 and 1 and decision makers generally consider this value.